GrayHatGuy/picopasco/readme.md

 *- to feed oneself with small portions*

 sensor monitor and control hardware/firmware for a personal economical and scalable grow system using a RaspberryPi pico RP2040 and standard off the shelf sensors and components.

-Present state includes nutrient mixing capabilities and the following sensors.
+__present state includes nutrient mixing capabilities and the following sensors.___
  *  air temp
  *  water temp
  *  humidity